xogroup/toki-hapi-bridge/README.md

 Path supports params (`/mypath/{guid}/etc` will save the value in the spot of 'guid' to `request.params.guid`).

+#### Events
+Every Server instance inherits from EventEmitter and will emit events.
+Current events include:

++ `start` when the server is started
++ `stop` when the server is stopped

 ### Request

 Request is a decorated version of the Node http-server request object.
 It will always have the following: